Vacancy and Unoccupancy Clauses in Property Insurance

 - Ambiguity and construction against the insurer: When vacancy clause language is found to be ambiguous, most states apply the rule of contra proferentem— construing the ambiguity against the insurer who drafted the policy.
 This principle has been decisive in cases where the definition of “vacant” is not clearly stated in the policy.

-- Prior owner vacancy: The Illinois appellate court in West Bend Mutual counted prior owner vacancy retrospectively but estopped the insurer from using it.
-Other states may reach different conclusions depending on their estoppel doctrines and how strictly they interpret the vacancy period.
+- Prior owner vacancy: The Illinois appellate court in West Bend Mutual counted prior owner vacancy retrospectively andenforced the vacancy/vandalism exclusion against the new owner, rejecting estoppel arguments based on the insurer’s failure to inspect.
+Other states may reach different conclusions depending on their estoppel doctrines and how strictly they interpret the vacancy period — but policyholders should not assume estoppel will save a claim where prior vacancy has run the clock.

 - Strict time limits vs. causation requirements: Texas, following Greene, treats the vacancy clause as a hard deadline with no causation requirement.
 Other states may require the insurer to show some connection between the vacancy and the loss, particularly when the loss was caused by an event (like a neighbor’s fire) that would have occurred regardless of vacancy.